AhoyISki/duat/README.md

-# Parsec
+# Duat

-Parsec is a work in progress for a text editor that is configured through the use of a rust crate, allowing for a massive amount of customizability.
+Duat is a work in progress for a text editor that is configured through the use of a rust crate, allowing for a massive amount of customizability.

 ## Roadmap